Advance Airlines Flight 4210

-Advance Airlines Flight 4210 was a scheduled passenger flight which crashed at Sydney Airport on 21 February 1980, killing all 13 people on board the Advance Airlines Beech Beechcraft King Air 200.
-After taking off on runway 25 for a scheduled flight the aircraft's left (port) engine failed and the pilot requested an emergency landing on runway 34.
-The plane crashed into the sea wall while attempting the emergency landing.
+Advance Airlines Flight 4210 was a scheduled passenger flight that crashed at Sydney Airport on 21 February 1980, killing all 13 people on board the Advance Airlines Beech Beechcraft King Air 200.
+After taking off on runway 25 for a scheduled flight, the aircraft's left (port) engine failed, and the pilot requested an emergency landing on runway 34.
+The plane crashed into the seawall while attempting the emergency landing.
 The accident caused the greatest number of fatalities in a civil aircraft crash in Australia since MacRobertson Miller Airlines Flight 1750, a Vickers Viscount that crashed near Port Hedland in Western Australia on 31 December 1968 killing all 26 on board.

 Accident

-King Air VH-AAV was operating as Advance Airlines flight DR4210 to Temora and Condobolin, New South Wales with a single pilot and 12 passengers on board.
-The aircraft commenced takeoff on runway 25 at 1908 hours and, after climbing to a height of no more than 150 ft, the aircraft was observed to level off and enter a shallow bank to the left.
-The pilot contacted the control tower advising he had suffered failure of the left engine and requesting an immediate return to land on runway 34.
+King Air VH-AAV was operating as Advance Airlines flight DR4210 to Temora and Condobolin, New South Wales, with a single pilot and 12 passengers on board.
+The aircraft commenced takeoff on runway 25 at 1908 hours, and, after climbing to a height of no more than 150 ft, the aircraft was observed to level off and enter a shallow bank to the left.
+The pilot contacted the control tower, advising he had suffered failure of the left engine and requesting an immediate return to land on runway 34.
 Air Traffic Control acknowledged this request and cleared the King Air to make a visual approach to the runway behind an Ansett Airlines Boeing 727 on final approach.